James Douglas: Pianist, Composer, Recording Artist, Accompanist, Conductor and Organist.

 Travels in Music: Bruges, Brussels, Innsbruck, Salzburg, Venice, Vienna, Munich, Paris and London.

-The latest CD By James Douglas: 'Land of the Lochans' is now available to buy as well as 15 other Compact Discs by the Composer, which have been commercially released by Caritas Records and can all be purchased from the Caritas Music Store here, with no charge for postage on all orders over £10 worldwide.
+The most recent CD By James Douglas: 'Land of the Lochans', along with 15 other Compact Discs by the Composer, have been commercially released by Caritas Records and can all be purchased from the Caritas Music Store here, with no charge for postage on all orders over £10 worldwide.

-A DVD has now been produced called 'A Musical Journey' featuring nearly 200 photos by Helen Douglas with a soundtrack by James Douglas called 'The Ullapool Experience.'
+A DVD is also available entitled 'A Musical Journey' featuring nearly 200 photos by Helen Douglas with a soundtrack by James Douglas called 'The Ullapool Experience.'
 Purchase this DVD here for only £13.99 (Europe format only, no charge for postage).

 These recordings are also on sale in all good music retailers, including The Ullapool Bookshop locally in Ullapool and from many other shops nationally.
 If you experience any difficulties with obtaining these CDs, please do contact Caritas direct: